CBD and kidney disease are not a match made in heaven, but the promise of CBD trials offers glimmers of hope for people living with impaired kidneys.

 The most common side effects of CBD use are fatigue, diarrhea, and fluctuations in weight and appetite.

 CBD is not a cure for kidney disease; most forms of kidney disease have no cure.
 Treatment, especially for chronic kidney disease, focuses on managing symptoms.
-The beneficial effects of CBD and kidney disease symptoms overlap in several ways.
+The beneficial effects of CBD and kidney disease symptoms overlap in several ways according to this peer-reviewed medical study.

 CBD is one of many cannabinoids, or compounds abundant in cannabis plants.
 Psychoactive THC is another cannabinoid, abundant in marijuana but not in hemp.